nmeum/android-tools/README.md

 6. [zstd][zstd]
 7. [lz4][lz4]

+Python 3 is optionally needed as a run-time dependency in order to use the `mkbootimg`, `unpack_bootimg`, and `repack_bootimg` scripts which are all written in Python.

 Additionally the following software is required at compile-time:

 1. A C and C++ compiler (either [GCC][gcc] >= 10.X or [clang][clang])